-Smart social media marketers will most likely use Facebook as way to drive traffic to their websites.
+Smart social media marketers will most likely use Facebook as a way to drive traffic to their websites.
 This is another strength of choosing Facebook for your business.
-It is easy to include links on posts because Facebook’s full-width thumbnails are have a high likelihood of being clicked.
+It is easy to include links on posts because Facebook’s full-width thumbnails have a high likelihood of being clicked.
 As a result, you can easily link to blog posts, articles and other pages from your website.

 Market Research and Facebook Insights

 Facebook is also a great platform to conduct market research.
 Interested in seeing how you’re performing against your competitors?
 You can easily see what your competitors are up to on Facebook and tailor your social media marketing strategy to maintain a competitive edge.
 Facebook Page Insights also comes in handy when conducting market research because it is an effective tool for you to gather information on your page viewers.
-This gives you a better understanding of demographic you are reaching.
+This gives you a better understanding of the demographic you are reaching.

 Time and Resources

 Setting up a Facebook page for your business takes time.
 At the beginning stages, you can’t expect people to like or follow your page right away.
 Keep in mind that you get what you put into it.
 With that being said, maintaining your business’ Facebook page also takes time.
 It’s not as simple as you think, and you have to take into account that whoever is managing your Facebook pages is knowledgeable about the platform.
 You might need to consider hiring someone who has to experience to drive your marketing efforts forward on Facebook.